whemmingsson/step-competition/README.md

 ---

-For questions or support, please open an issue on the GitHub repository.
+For questions or support, please open an issue on the GitHub repository or contact us at the email address in your environment configuration.

+Similar code found with 1 license type